The IRmadillo in the Distillation Process

 Keep in Mind

 The IRmadillo can be calibrated to measure a large range of chemicals at the same time.
-This work shows the use for DP4, DP3, DP2, DP1, lactic and acetic acids, glycerol and ethanol measurement.
-We also measure acetal, methanol and propanol levels, but the IRmadillo can also be calibrated to measure applications in ethanol propagation, FAN, PAN and fusels in fermentation – all at the same time, in real-time.
+This work shows the use for the IRmadillo in distillation but there are similar opportunities for improvement in fermentation, propagation and liquefaction measuring even more species such as FAN, PAN and fusels in real time.